 Firms in many innovation-intensive industries are global because they require scale.
-For innovation industries with high fixed costs of design and development but relatively low marginal costs of production, larger markets better enable them to cover those fixed costs, so that unit costs can be lower, and revenues for reinvestment in innovation higher.
+For innovation industries with high fixed costs of design and development but relatively low

+Four factors characterize an industry as an innovation industry: constant innovation, high fixed costs relative to marginal costs, a dependence on intellectual property, and access to global knowledge flows. marginal costs of production, larger markets better enable them to cover those fixed costs, so that unit costs can be lower, and revenues for reinvestment in innovation higher.
 If they can sell in 20 countries rather than 5, expanding their sales by a factor of 4, their costs increase by much less than a factor of 4.
-This is why numerous studies have found a positive effect from the ratio of cash flow to capital stock on the ratio of R&D investment to capital stock.
-Higher sales allow more revenue to be invested back into generating more innovation.
-This also explains why one study of European firms found that high-tech firms capacity for increasing the level of technological knowledge over time is dependent on their size: the larger the R&D investor, the higher its rate of technical progress."
+This is why numerous studies have found a positive effect from the ratio of cash flow to capital stock on the ratio of R&D investment to capital stock.24 Higher sales allow more revenue to be invested back into generating more innovation.
+This also explains why one study of European firms found that high-tech firms' "capacity for increasing the level of technological knowledge over time is dependent on their size: the larger the R&D investor, the higher its rate of technical progress."25